sindresorhus/clean-stack/readme.md

 Type: `boolean`\
 Default: `false`

-If truthy, prettify the file paths in the stack by replacing the home directory with `~`:
+Prettify the file paths in the stack by replacing the home directory with `~`:

 `/Users/sindresorhus/dev/clean-stack/unicorn.js:2:15` → `~/dev/clean-stack/unicorn.js:2:15`